jsbaan/jsbaan.github.io/index.md

 background: '/img/bg-index.jpg'
 ---

-Welcome on my website!
-I am Joris and I am interested in very many things.
-An important one is research at the intersection of machine learning and language.
-Some others are probabilistic models, representation learning, interpretability, and hiking.
-Check the [about](invalid_link) page to learn more about what I do and have done.
+Welcome!
+I am Joris and I am interested in research at the intersection of machine learning and language.
+I have worked on compositionality and interpretability, and recently became more interested in probabilistic models such as VAEs and Bayesian DL in the context of NLP.
+I also like software engineering and hiking.
+Check the [about](about) page to learn more about what I do and have done.

 I occasionally write blogposts.
 You can find them down below.